withfig/fig-apps/README.md

 * PSQL: Save and query Postgres databases

 ## Built by Richard Guay
-* [ProjectManager](https://github.com/raguay/ProjectManagerFig): Easy way of running project scripts and various functions
+* [ProjectManager](https://github.com/raguay/ProjectManagerFig): Easy way of running project scripts and various functions.
+It works on the current version of fig (1.0.30).
 * [FishySettings](https://github.com/raguay/FishySettings.app): Set Fish shell environment and aliases.
-Currently designed for older version of fig, but working on an update.
+It works on the latest version of fig (1.0.30).